Usage

 @Record. - A property is a pair of a getter and a setter method.

-- The getter method is annotated with instructions on how to convert to and from string representation.
+@Fieldannotation on a getter (or directly on the field itself, since 1.5.0) tells the manager how to convert to and from string representation.

 Example